 Tri-tip steak has just recently hit the tastebuds of the general population, although it was furtively consumed by the food illuminati for years.
 This particular cut of meat was usually considered scrap – used for ground meat, soups, and commercial foods.
-You might be able to find it in the market but not often.
+You might have been able to find tri-tip steak in the market but not often.

 You see, tri-tip is incredibly tender but also lower in fat than a lot of other cuts.
 Generally the fat is nicely marbled in the meat and there is very little of that icky hard fat.
 You may need to trim off a little silver-skin but I rarely find more than a patch or two on tri-tip.
 Best of all, the meat has a rich, beefy flavor.
 It is seriously good stuff.

 Tri-tip steak is a small, triangular shaped cut that is found at the bottom of the sirloin. see that small triangle that hangs down from the bottom sirloin?
 Yep, that’s it.

 It usually runs from 1 1/2 pounds to 2 1/2 pounds and you can get it in either a roast or cut into long steaks.
 I prefer the steaks because you can cook them quickly (and I mean quickly!), giving the meat less of a chance to dry out.
 Because of the lean characteristics of this steak it will dry out pretty quickly if you over cook it.
 Tri-tip is best served medium rare, in my opinion.
 Cooked much beyond that you start losing the awesome characteristics that make it as delicious as it is.

 Now, how to choose yours.
 The meat may be trimmed or untrimmed.
 I buy it untrimmed if I can find it and then trim it myself leaving a thin layer of the fat.
 You should look for a well marbled piece of meat with lines of fat running through it and no area of meat wider than about a half and inch that doesn’t have a line of fat through it.